romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/questions.en.md

 </details>

-## Q14
+### 3

 **You are building a web application that will run in an AWS ElasticBeanstalk environment.
 You need to add and configure an [Amazon ElastiCache](../elasticache) cluster into the environment immediately after the application is deployed.**

 **What is the most efficient method to ensure that the cluster is deployed immediately after the EB application is deployed?**

-1. Use the [AWS Management Console](../https://aws.amazon.com/console/) to create and configure the cluster.
+1. Use the [AWS Management Console](https://aws.amazon.com/console/) to create and configure the cluster.
 1. Create a cron job to schedule the cluster deployment using the **_aws cloudformation deploy_** command
-1. Create a configuration file with the .config extension and place it into the .ebextensions folder in the application package.
+1. Create a configuration file with the `.config` extension and place it into the `.ebextensions` folder in the application package.
 1. Build an [AWS Lambda](../lambda) function that polls to the ElasticBeanstalk environment deployments and create and configure the [Amazon ElastiCache](../elasticache) cluster.

 <details>